 Q: What's your 'promise' to your clients?

 A: I always promise the best end result for that particular file.
+I always make sure to give 100% effort.
 I always stand by my words and didn't disappoint so far.

 Q: What do you like most about your job?